Uberi/speech_recognition/reference/library-reference.rst

 Performs speech recognition on ``audio_data`` (an ``AudioData`` instance), using the IBM Speech to Text API.

 The IBM Speech to Text username and password are specified by ``username`` and ``password``, respectively.
 Unfortunately, these are not available without `signing up for an account <https://console.ng.bluemix.net/registration/>`__.
-Once logged into the Bluemix console, follow the instructions for `creating an IBM Watson service instance <http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/getting_started/gs-credentials.shtml>`__, where the Watson service is "Speech To Text".
+Once logged into the Bluemix console, follow the instructions for `creating an IBM Watson service instance <https://www.ibm.com/watson/developercloud/doc/getting_started/gs-credentials.shtml>`__, where the Watson service is "Speech To Text".
 IBM Speech to Text usernames are strings of the form XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX, while passwords are mixed-case alphanumeric strings.

-The recognition language is determined by ``language``, an IETF language tag with a dialect like ``"en-US"`` or ``"es-ES"``, defaulting to US English.
-The supported languages are listed under the ``model`` parameter of the `audio recognition API documentation <http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/speech-to-text/api/v1/#recognize_audio_sessionless12>`__.
+The recognition language is determined by ``language``, an RFC5646 language tag with a dialect like ``"en-US"`` (US English) or ``"zh-CN"`` (Mandarin Chinese), defaulting to US English.
+The supported language values are listed under the ``model`` parameter of the `audio recognition API documentation <https://www.ibm.com/watson/developercloud/speech-to-text/api/v1/#sessionless_methods>`__, in the form ``LANGUAGE_BroadbandModel``, where ``LANGUAGE`` is the language value.

 Returns the most likely transcription if ``show_all`` is false (the default).
-Otherwise, returns the `raw API response <http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/speech-to-text/api/v1/#recognize_audio_sessionless12>`__ as a JSON dictionary.
+Otherwise, returns the `raw API response <https://www.ibm.com/watson/developercloud/speech-to-text/api/v1/#sessionless_methods>`__ as a JSON dictionary.

 Raises a ``speech_recognition.UnknownValueError`` exception if the speech is unintelligible.
 Raises a ``speech_recognition.RequestError`` exception if the speech recognition operation failed, if the key isn't valid, or if there is no internet connection.